 There is a number of things you can do with an additional income.
 My main focus now is my family.
 I do what I can to provide for and take care of my family.

-So how do you put yourself in position where you can make this income in your spare time while still holding your day job(s).
+So how do you put yourself in a position where you can make this income in your spare time while still holding your day job(s).
 I know there are some of you that work two jobs or more, I can relate.

 Step 1: Promote a Great Offer that has a Good Converting Sales Funnel

-I'm sure I don't have to tell you this but in order to have a thriving business you need to advertise.
-Advertising can be expensive I'm not going to lie.
-No one likes to spend money, but in our case we're spending money to make money.
+I’m sure I don’t have to tell you this but in order to have a thriving business, you need to advertise.
+Advertising can be expensive I’m not going to lie.
+No one likes to spend money, but in our case, we’re spending money to make money.
 My main form of advertising is through list building and this method costs money because I pay for every single visitor that comes to my page.

 That’s why what you promote is important.
 If you choose the right product and set your marketing funnel correctly, you will not have to worry about your advertising cost as you will essentially be getting paid to build your list.